-- ▶ Publishing annually a benchmark DWM charge peg (1.1% for 2022-23) that gives guidance on how much the reasonable costs of providing DWM services have changed over the previous year. - ▶ The DWM charge peg to be calculated based on a Waste Cost Index (WCI) taking into account a basket of 26 items taken from DWM expenditures in 2017-18 and 2018-19, IPART's Local Government Cost Index (LGCI) which determines the weight of each expenditure item to the total value of the basket, and ABS price indexes to measure changes in wage costs, producer and consumer indexes. - ▶ Publishing an annual report on councils that have increased their DWM charges beyond the annual peg, and those councils' justifications for doing so. - ▶ OLG to publish pricing principles in their Council Rating and Revenue Raising Manual on how to set DWM charges to ensure they reflect the costs of providing the service and best value for ratepayers.
+- Publishing annually a DWM charge peg (1.1% for 2022-23) that gives guidance on how much the reasonable costs of providing DWM services have changed over the previous year. - The peg to be calculated based on a Waste Cost Index (WCI) considering a basket of 26 items taken from DWM expenditures in 2017-18 and 2018-19, IPART's Local Government Cost Index (LGCI) which determines the weight of each expenditure item to the total value of the basket, and ABS price indexes to measure changes in wage costs, producer and consumer indexes. - Publishing an annual report on councils that have increased their DWM charges beyond the annual peg, and those councils' justifications for doing so. - The Office of Local Government (OLG) publishing pricing principles in their Council Rating and Revenue Raising Manual on how to set DWM charges to ensure they reflect the costs of providing the service and best value for ratepayers.